Frequently Asked Questions

 If you are not sure at that point, the Systems track is recommended to keep your options open.

-The Systems track has all of the courses that the Standard track does except for WR122.
-If you complete the Systems track, you at worst have to complete one extra writing course if you go to a school that wants the Standard track.
+The Systems track has all of the courses that the Core track does except for WR122.
+If you complete the Systems track, you at worst have to complete one extra writing course if you go to a school that wants the Core track.

-If you complete the try to transfer to a school that wants the Systems track and have done the Standard track, you will be missing multiple math courses, a CS course and likely will have to take new scince courses.
+If you complete the try to transfer to a school that wants the Systems track and have done the Core track, you will be missing multiple math courses, a CS course and likely will have to take new science courses.
 That will likely cost you an extra year in school.

-I don't see class XXX at school Y. Why do I take it as part of the MTM?
+I don't see class XXX listed as part of the CS degree at school Y. Why do I take it as part of the AST-CS?

-The MTM is a statewide transfer agreement.
+The Major Transfer Map the AST-CS is built on is a statewide transfer agreement.
 Not every university has the exact same classes, but the MTM needed to be one package that they all accepted.
-That means sometimes there are courses in the MTM that you might not take if you were at the target school.
-Or you take class A that ends up counting as class B at your transfer target.

-Do I have to earn the MTM?
+Do I have to earn the AST-CS?
 What happens if I transfer without it?

-The guarantee provided by the MTM (2-year path to finishing your degree) depends on completing the entire plan.
+The guarantee provided by the Major Transfer Map (2-year path to finishing your degree) depends on completing the entire plan.
 If you transfer in without the complete package, you will need to transfer your individual courses to the university, then complete any remaining requirements.

 Sometimes, this won't be too hard.
-If you transfer off missing one social science course - you would just need to make up that course.
+If you are missing just one social science course you may just need to make up that course.
 However, if you transfer without some of the CS courses, or without the right science or math courses, things will likely be much more challenging.
 You will likely not be able to start Junior year until you have completed your missing courses.